-- Defective plugs, sockets and leads cause more electrical accidents than the appliances themselves report them immediately; - Avoid or minimise the use of adapters.
-Overloaded sockets can lead to fire hazards; - Do protect keyboards, cables, etc. from liquids e.g. spilled coffee; - Do find out how to deal with an electric shock incident; - Do report electrical equipment which is not working properly; - Avoid electrical leads on the floor (office or lecture room).
-Cables, wires and computer leads in walkways can cause trip accidents and pulling of power sockets from the wall which is an electrical hazard; - Do read the periodic Health & Safety directives and follow the instructions given.
+- Defective plugs, sockets and leads cause more electrical accidents than the appliances themselves report them immediately to Facilities; - Avoid or minimise the use of adapters.
+Overloaded sockets can lead to fire hazards; - Do protect keyboards, cables, etc, from liquids e.g. spilled coffee; - Do find out how to deal with an electric shock incident; - Do report electrical equipment which is not working properly to Facilities; - Avoid electrical leads on the floor (office or lecture room).
+Cables, wires and computer leads in walkways can cause trip accidents and pulling of power sockets from the wall which is an electrical hazard; good housekeeping is important; - Do read the periodic Health & Safety directives and follow the instructions given;